How to help: Hurricane Helene and Hurricane Milton guidance

 Karla Valas

-Head of Fundraising
+Former Head of Fundraising

-Karla Valas leads fundraising for Fidelity Charitable, the nation’s largest grantmaker.
-The expertise from her team of Charitable Planning Consultants helps advisors have more sophisticated financial planning conversations that incorporate charitable strategies, such as donor-advised funds.
+Karla Valas is the former Head of Fundraising for Fidelity Charitable, the nation’s largest grantmaker.
+The fundraising team of Charitable Planning Consultants helps advisors and companies have more sophisticated financial planning conversations that incorporate charitable strategies, such as donor-advised funds.
 Ms. Valas has expertise in complex assets and previously led a team of attorneys who facilitate thousands of charitable donations of appreciated private company stock and other nonpublic assets annually.
-She a B.A. from Mount Holyoke College, a J.D. from New England Law and an LL.M. in Taxation from Boston University School of Law.
+She holds a B.A. from Mount Holyoke College, a J.D. from New England Law, and an LL.M. in Taxation from Boston University School of Law.
 Ms. Valas is admitted to the bar in New York State and the Commonwealth of Massachusetts.

 Want more info before you open a Giving Account?